 Let $I^n=[0,1]$ denote the standard $n$-cube.
-Any subcube (face of) $I^n$ containing the minimal vertex $\mb{0}$ is characterized by the set of 1-coordinates of its \emph{maximal} vertex.
+Any subcube (aka face) of $I^n$ containing the minimal vertex $\mb{0}$ is characterized by the set of 1-coordinates of its \emph{maximal} vertex.
 The poset of the subcubes properly containing $\mb{0}$ as minimal vertex is thus in an order-preserving correspondence with the non-empty subsets of $[1:n]$ and forms an $(n-1)$ dimensional ``future'' simplex $\Delta_{n-1}$.
-For a cubical \emph{sub}complex $X\subseteq I^n$ containing $\mb{0}$, consider the \emph{future link} $lk^+(X,\mb{0})$ in $X$ consisting of those simplices corresponding to the subcubes \emph{contained in} $X$.
-This definition extends easily to the \emph{future link} $lk^+(X,v)$ of a vertex $v$ (with interger coordinates; a state) in a Euclidean cubical complex $X\subset\mb{R}^n$ is similarly defined encoding the subcomplex $X\cap\prod_1^n [v_j,v_j+1]$ contained in the unit cube ``over'' $v$.
-By definition, it is a simplicial complex embedded in the future simplex $\Delta_{n-1}$ of all cubes in $\mb{R}^n$ properly containing $v$ as minimal vertex; cf Ziemia\'{n}ski \cite[Def.\ 5.1]{Ziemianski:16} and Belton etal \cite[Def.\ 4]{Beltonetal:19}, \cite[Sect.\ 2.2]{Beltonetal:21} who deal with analogously defined past links.
+For a cubical \emph{sub}complex $X\subseteq I^n$ containing $\mb{0}$, consider the \emph{future link} $lk^+(X,\mb{0})\subset\Delta_{n-1}$ in $X$ consisting of those simplices corresponding to the subcubes \emph{contained in} $X$.

+The \emph{future link} $lk^+(X,v)$ of a vertex $v=(v_1,\dots ,v_n)$ (with integer coordinates) in a Euclidean cubical complex $X\subset\mb{R}^n$ is similarly defined encoding the subcomplex $X\cap\prod_1^n [v_j,v_j+1]$ contained in the unit cube ``over'' $v$.
+By definition, it is a simplicial complex embedded in the future simplex $\Delta_{n-1}(v)$ describing all cubes in $\mb{R}^n$ properly containing $v$ as minimal vertex; cf Ziemia\'{n}ski \cite[Def.\ 5.1]{Ziemianski:16} and Belton etal \cite[Def.\ 4]{Beltonetal:19}, \cite[Sect.\ 2.2]{Beltonetal:21} who deal with analogously defined past links.
 Every directed path starting at $v$ proceeds, for a while, in a face of the future link $lk^+(X(r),v)$.
 The future link thus tells us about the possible directions such a path can (or cannot) take; locally.